GabeLeach/GabeLeach/README.md

 🎓 I recently graduated from MSci Computer Science with AI (Hons), at the University of Nottingham.

-📚 My main interests are within the development of technology that provides excellent user experience and interactivity.
-Specifically, the implementation of natural language processing and intelligent agents to create tailored solutions accommodating a wide range of user requirements.
+📚 My main interests are within the development of technology that provides excellent user experience interactivity and accessibility.
+Specifically, the implementation of Mixed Reality Technologies and Intelligent Agents to create tailored solutions accommodating a wide range of user requirements.

 💪🏽 My strengths include; Software Development, Natural Language Processing, Programming, Event Organisation and Communication.

-🏔 In my free time, I enjoy taking part in Hackathons, playing video games and listening to music - Check out my recently listened tracks below!
+🏔 In my free time I enjoy: Thai Cuisine; Rugby League; Roleplaying, Board, Card and Video games; Watching The Office (US) on repeat and listening to music - Check out my recently listened tracks below!

 ![Spotify recently played](https://spotify-recently-played-readme.vercel.app/api?user=labegeach&width=600)